nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Core Components:
 * `MoneyGoWhere`: Main entrypoint of the application.
 * `Common`: Defines various parameters used by the application.
-* `UserInterface`: Provide functions to interface with the user via standard I/O and handle commands.
+* `UserInterface`: Provides functions to interface with the user via standard I/O and handle commands.
+* `Command`: Defines the commands accepted by the program along with its arguments.
-* `Parser`: Provide functions to parse inputs read from standard input.
+* `Parser`: Provides functions to parse inputs read from standard input.
 * `Data`: Stores data and provides functions to operate on data.
 * `Storage`: Defines functions to save and load data.
 * `Logger`: Defines functions to log the user's actions and the application's behaviour.